-- (a) Completed the curriculum for the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning, within the minimum prescribed period and never failed a module in this qualification. - (b) Achieved a minimum weighted average of 75 percent in a combination of the modules as set out in Rule E16.6.
+- a.
+Completed the curriculum for the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning, within the minimum prescribed period and never failed a module in this qualification. - b.
+Achieved a minimum weighted average of 75 percent in a combination of the modules as set out in Rule E16.6.

-Rule E16.6 The following combination of modules should be passed to obtain the following Postgraduate Diplomas:
+The following combination of modules should be passed to obtain the following Postgraduate Diplomas:

-(a) Postgraduate Diploma in Estate Planning:
+a.
+Postgraduate Diploma in Estate Planning:

-Module Year module Estate Planning LFPB5800 (60 credits) And Personal Financial Risk Management LFPR5800 (60 credits) Asset Types and Investment Planning LFPA5800 (60 credits)
+Module Year module

+Estate Planning LFPB5800 (60 credits) And

+Personal Financial Risk Management LFPR5800 (60 credits)

-(b) Postgraduate Diploma in Investment Planning:
+b.
+Postgraduate Diploma in Investment Planning:

-Module Year module Asset Types and Investment Planning LFPA5800 (60 credits)

-Portfolio Planning and LFPF5800 (60 credits) Managemer nt
+Module Year module Asset Types and Investment Planning LFPA5800 (60 credits) Principles of Portfolio Planning and Management LFPF5800 (60 credits)

-Rule E16.7 Pass mark for the modules in the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning
+Pass mark for the modules in the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning

-- (a) Student must achieve at least 40 percent semester mark in order to be granted admission to the examination.
-(2022 General Rule A28.2(a)) - (b) The semester mark counts 30 percent of the final mark and the examination mark counts 70 percent of the final mark.
+- a.
+Student must achieve at least 40 percent semester mark in order to be granted admission to the examination.
+(General Rule) - b.
+The semester mark counts 30 percent of the final mark and the examination mark counts 70 percent of the final

-Rule E16.8 Examination result for the modules in the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning
+Examination result for the modules in the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning